 Herkimer is a somewhat small village located in the state of New York.
-With a population of 7,519 people and three constituent neighborhoods, Herkimer is the 229th largest community in New York.
-Herkimer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 7,339 people and three constituent neighborhoods, Herkimer is the 229th largest community in New York.
+Much of the housing stock in Herkimer was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Herkimer is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Herkimer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Herkimer are a mix of both white- and blue-collar jobs.
 Overall, Herkimer is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Herkimer who work in office and administrative support (16.56%), food service (11.74%), and sales jobs (9.58%).
+There are especially a lot of people living in Herkimer who work in office and administrative support (14.75%), food service (11.89%), and sales jobs (11.78%).

 The people who call Herkimer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Herkimer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Herkimer include Irish, German, English, and Polish.
+Important ancestries of people in Herkimer include Italian, Irish, German, Polish, and English.

 The most common language spoken in Herkimer is English.
-Other important languages spoken here include Russian and Italian.
+Other important languages spoken here include German/Yiddish and Polish.